young-j-park/18-NeurIPS-APIAE/README.md

 Supplementary video can be found in: https://www.youtube.com/watch?v=xCp35crUoLQ

+**Few bugs in the code will be fixed soon.**
-Further codes will be uploaded soon.
+Also, further codes for Humanoid planning will be uploaded soon.

 ## Requirements